-As you end your training in the Sam Houston State University Master's Program, you should have gained extensive knowledge, skills, and experience during your studies.
+At the end of your training in the SHSU Master's Program in Clinical Psychology, you should have gained extensive knowledge, skills, and experience during your studies.
 Thus, the primary purpose of the clinical comprehensive exam is to make sure that, before you graduate, you have developed into a competent clinician who is able to think, reason, and behave like a professional in the field.
-Comps for the clinical program will be scheduled towards the end of the PSYC 6392/6393 practicum sequence and will consist of two parts based upon two elements: (1) a treatment case study capstone and (2) an assessment case study capstone (each of which is described below).
-The defense of each of these elements will be scheduled by the MA Coordinator in consultation with the PSYC 6393 instructor.
+Capstone comps for the clinical program will be scheduled towards the end of the PSYC 6392/6393 practicum sequence and will consist of two parts based upon two elements: (1) a treatment case study capstone and (2) an assessment case study capstone (each of which is described below).
+The defense of each of these elements will be scheduled by the PSYC 6393 instructor and the MA Coordinator.
 For each part, a faculty committee comprising psychologists who are knowledgeable in the specific element being tested will be assembled.
-After the faculty committee has scored your performance on a rubric (see Appendices C & D), you will be notified of results by the MA Coordinator and/or PSYC 6393 instructor, typically within 2 weeksof the test date.
+After the faculty committee has scored your performance on a rubric (see Appendices C & D), you willbe notified of results by the MA Coordinator and/or PSYC 6393 instructor, typically within 2 weeksof the test date.
+Students matriculating into the program in fall 2023 or later who do not conduct a thesis will also be required to pass a written exam on scientific competency in the spring of their 2nd year in the program.